Skip to main content

 Controller Metrics

-The Nginx Ingress - Ingress Controller Metrics dashboard gives you insight on the status, reloads, failure of kubernetes Nginx ingress controller.
+The Nginx Ingress - Ingress Controller Metrics dashboard gives you insight into the status, reloads, and failure of the Kubernetes Nginx ingress controller.

 Use this dashboard to: